leoHerv/Console_APathfinding/README.md

 -> gcc -o prog.exe *.c

 ### Specifications :
-This project was made in C, on Windows as a side project (comments in French).
+This is a side project was made in C, on Windows (comments in French).

 ### Preview :